nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 > For example: A visitor goes to `google.com/maps` which would normally serve a fille called `maps`.
 The rewrite rule tells the server to serve the `maps.html` file, even though it still just shows `maps` in your navigation bar.

-This is exactly what I need, and with a mind-numbingly simple 2 lines of code, I can rewrite any subdirectory to my single index page.
+This is exactly what I need, and with a mind-numbingly simple 2 lines of code, I can rewrite any subdirectory to my single index page using the wildcard `.*`.

 ```
 RewriteEngine On